Elevate Your Leadership Skills: 7 Essential Leadership Qualities

 I’m perplexed by leaders who are socially awkward, have low emotional intelligence, and lack charisma.
 If you don't have a knack for connecting with people and get energy from these types of settings, it could mean that leadership is not for you.

 Some may argue that you can work on improving your skills and evolve over time.
-Of course you can, but no amount of training will completely change the essence of who you are as a person.
+Of course you can, but no amount of training will completely change your personality type and the essence of who you are.
 And why should it?
 Why not embrace your innate abilities instead of ignoring them to pursue roles that don't suit you?

 I enjoy coaching and consulting because it doesn’t necessitate probing and prodding someone into doing something.
 As an advisor, the most important role is to be a purveyor of ideas for clients to consider, then integrate those ideas into action plans they can carry out themselves.